piglovesyou/graphql-let/README.md

 This is an example of TypeScript + React + Apollo Client.
 Please replace the config with your preference.

+👉 [Here is an example on Next.js](https://github.com/piglovesyou/nextjs-example-typescript-graphql#readme) with almost the same configuration below.
+Please check.

 ### 1. Install dependencies

 ```